How authors made camera-ready copy before modern computers

 The resulting pages were still not suitable for camera-ready copy as they were fragile and would show shadows from the edges of the cut-and-stuck sections.

-So every cut-and-stuck page was carefully photocopied on a good photocopier and the shadows were masked out with Snowpake or Tipp-ex fluid.
-Both had brushes attached inside their tops.
+So every cut-and-stuck page was carefully photocopied on a good photocopier and the shadows were masked out with Snowpake or Tipp-ex fluid - used by typists for typing corrections.
+These had brushes attached inside their tops.
 When a top was removed, its brush was ready loaded with the white masking liquid.

 The result was reasonably robust camera-ready copy for the publisher.